Step 2 - Tenant preparations¶

 - Click on

-Add new user
+Add new user - Enter

-as last name - Enter
+naisas first name, andadminas last name - Enter

-as the primary email - Click
+nais-adminas the primary email - Click

-to add the user account (you can safely ignore the generated password) - Click on the created user (might require a hard refresh of the user list) and then on
+Add new userto add the user account (you can safely ignore the generated password) - Click on the created user (might require a hard refresh of the user list) and then on

-role and clickSave
+Groups Adminrole and clickSave

 Create Console admins group¶

-, and then add the necessary users to this group.
+Nais (API) automatically syncs users from the Google Workspace to its own database.
+Tenants can control which users that should be assigned the admin role in Nais by creating a group called console-admins@<tenant-domain>, and then add the necessary users to this group.
 When Console/Nais API runs the user sync it will look for this group, and make sure that the users in the group are granted the admin role.

 Whenever a user is removed from the group, Nais will revoke the admin role from the user on the next sync.